mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/12/Day-144/">June 12, 2017</a></small></div>
 <p><strong>Reince Priebus has until July 4th to clean up the White House</strong>.
 Trump has threatened to fire his chief of staff if major changes are not made.
-While Trump has set deadlines for staff changes before, he's under more scrutiny than ever with the sprawling Russia investigation. (<a href="http://www.politico.com/story/2017/06/11/donald-trump-reince-priebus-deadline-239411">Politico</a>)</p>
+While Trump has set deadlines for staff changes before, he's under more scrutiny than ever with the sprawling <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="http://www.politico.com/story/2017/06/11/donald-trump-reince-priebus-deadline-239411">Politico</a>)</p>